Copyright 2010, 2013-2024 by Richard J. Ballard -- All Rights Reserved.

 Please do NOT read this topic if you offend easily.

-This three section webpage includes a Quick Start Listing that briefly reviews five texts and four films, a Book Listing that summarizes thirty-eight Pagan-related texts, and a Film Listing that summarizes twenty-six Pagan-related films.
+This three section webpage includes a Quick Start Listing that briefly reviews five texts and four films, a Book Listing that summarizes forty Pagan-related texts, and a Film Listing that summarizes twenty-seven Pagan-related films.

 I consider myself candid, opinionated and well-meaning.